Sage/streamlinejs/README.md

 Then you have several options:

-1. You can _compile_ your module.
+1. You can _compile_ your module with `node-streamline -c`.
 This will create a file called `myModule.js` that you can directly run with the `node` command, or _require_ from a normal node program.
 2. You can run the module with `node-streamline myModule_` or require it as `require('myModule_')` from a program that you launch with `node-streamline`.
 If you choose this option, the `myModule.js` file will not be created.